 Iowa implemented its Medicaid program in July 1967.
 Iowa Medicaid Enterprise (IME), a division of the Iowa Department of Human Services (DHS), is the name of the entity that administers the state’s Medicaid program.

-Total enrollment in Iowa’s Medicaid program was 775,710 as of May 2021.
-Enrollment has increased by about 57% since the first ACA open enrollment period began in the fall of 2013.
-Iowa Medicaid has served as a safety net during the Covid-19 months, with enrollment increasing 14.5% from February 2020 to May 2021.
+Total enrollment in Iowa’s Medicaid program was 874,481 as of December 2022.
+Enrollment has increased by about 77% since the first ACA open enrollment period began in the fall of 2013.
+Iowa Medicaid has served as a safety net during the Covid-19 months, with enrollment increasing significantly since early 2020 (as has been the case nationwide).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.